glitch100/Halo-API/README.md

 # Halo API - Halo 5, and Halo Wars 2 API

+*03/12/2020* - Undertaking project review to move to .netcore3.0 in prep for Halo Infinity.

 A C# Wrapper for the official Halo 5 and Halo Wars 2 API's that can be seen at [http://developer.haloapi.com](http://developer.haloapi.com) - Easy to use, and implement.
 It contains all current endpoints, tests, a rate handler and a cache system!

 Enjoy Halo 5 Guardians, and Halo Wars 2 Game Data faster than ever before with this wrapper.
 The API is updated regularly with optimisations, new endpoints and more!
 Download it now, or utilise it via [**NuGet**](https://www.nuget.org/packages/HaloEzAPI)